thingsboard/thingsboard/RuleEngineController-acl-enrichment-per-entity-design.md

 ## 11. Security Considerations

-- **Immutable server fields.** `tb_acl` and `tb_user_id` are written by the controller after all other metadata population, so any caller-supplied value of the same key is overwritten. `TbMsgMetaData.putValue(...)` is replace semantics — no array/append path.
+- **Immutable server fields.** `tb_aclSnapshot` and `tb_userId` are written by the controller after all other metadata population, so any caller-supplied value of the same key is overwritten. `TbMsgMetaData.putValue(...)` is replace semantics — no array/append path.
 - **No privilege escalation.** The ACL snapshot reports *only* what the user already has on each specific entity.
 It can never grant more than the user can do directly.
 - **Information disclosure.** The snapshot tells the rule chain (which the user cannot read directly) what the caller is allowed to do on each listed entity.
 Since the caller supplied the list and the data is about themselves, this is not a new information leak.
+The response shape for an entity the caller cannot READ is **indistinguishable** from the shape for a nonexistent entity — both produce `{entityType, entityId, allowed: []}` — so the endpoint cannot be used as an existence probe for tenant-scoped entities outside the caller's access scope.
 - **DoS vector.** Bounded by:
   - up to `max-entities` entity loads from the DAO (≤20 SELECT statements per request — many DAOs have L2 cache, so repeated lookups within a session are essentially free);
   - `max-entities × Operation.values().length` in-memory permission checks (≤20 × 18 = 360 checks worst case).
   Dedup cache (§6) collapses repeated ids in a single request to one load + one check set.
-- **Audit.** `tb_user_id` inside rule chains lets authors emit richer audit events that today's `REST_API_RULE_ENGINE_CALL` audit log does not propagate.
+- **Audit.** `tb_userId` inside rule chains lets authors emit richer audit events that today's `REST_API_RULE_ENGINE_CALL` audit log does not propagate.

 ## 12. Test Plan